amplab/keystone/index.md

 KeystoneML works with much more than just text.
 Have a look at our [examples](examples.html) to see pipelines in the domains of computer vision and speech.

-KeystoneML is alpha software, in its very first public release (v0.1).
+KeystoneML is alpha software, in a very early public release (v0.2).
 The project is still very young, but we feel that it has grown to the point where it is viable for general use.

 ## Downloading